Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 Three basic methods for deciding on a billing rate are cost-based, market-based, and value-based.

-Cost-based rates consider the total cost of your services, including variable costs like labor and taxes and benefits and fixed costs—your overhead.
+Cost-based rates consider the total cost of your services, including variable costs like labor, taxes and benefits, and fixed costs—your overhead.
 A market-based rate is based on supply and demand and considers your competition.
 A value-based rate reflects the value you provide to your client and the return on investment in your services.
 It can be a very profitable billing method, but you must be able to back up the proposed value you sell.

-Once you’ve chosen which method you want to go with, you’ll also need to factor in your overall costs (labor, taxes, benefits, and overheads), your billable time (how many hours you are actually available to work), and profits and losses.
+Once you’ve landed upon your chosen method, you’ll also need to factor in your overall costs (labor, taxes, benefits, and overheads), your billable time (how many hours you are actually available to work), and profits and losses.
 To determine which type of billing rate is right for you, check out our comprehensive bill rate guide.
+Below, you’ll find a summary of your bill rate options to help you get started.

 1. Hourly Billing